sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

     ![](images1/selectedge.png)

-1. Navigate to the below mentioned URL and you can see the error **can't reach this page**.
+1. Navigate to the below-mentioned URL and you can see the error **can't reach this page**.

    ```
    https://www.nfl.com